anoldguy/docker-siege-engine/README.md

 # Siege Engine

 This docker image is a bit of glue around siege.
 In an effort to avoid having any credentials or URLs hard-coded, it reads them out of the environment.

-Yes, this means that whatever container coordination/management software you are using will see your session cookie, so only use this on staging environments where you control access.
+> **I CANNOT STRESS THIS ENOUGH:** *Yes*, this means that whatever container
+> coordination/management software you are using will see your session cookie,
+> so only use this on staging environments where you control access.

 ## Important Variables
 ```bash